 Stop 2: Xi’an, China -

-On the 4th day, the group will travel from Beijing to Xi’an, China.
+On the 5th day, the group will travel from Beijing to Xi’an, one of China’s most extraordinary cities.
+Xi’an was once the largest city in the world and the capital of 11 dynasties over the centuries.
 Programs and places visited will include:

-On the 9th day, the group will fly to Chongqing, China.
+On the 7th day, the group will fly to Shanghai, a nexus point of ancient customs and modern technology.
 Programs and places visited will include:

 Phase III - Reflection

-After arriving in Chicago, students will have one day off before completing the final project for the class.
+After arriving home, students will have one day off before completing the final project for the class.
 Information will be given by the Faculty Director.

 Official program dates are listed on each semester’s Estimated Budget